-Change 1 Approved by: Matthew P. Donovan, Under Secretary of Defense for Personnel and
+Change 5 Approved by: Ashish S. Vazirani, Performing the Duties of the Under Secretary of

-Readiness
+Defense for Personnel and Readiness

 Purpose: This instruction is composed of two volumes, each containing its own purpose.
 In accordance with the authority in DoD Directive 5124.02: